Knowledge graphSettings

 Load Balancing

-HTTP traffic almost always traverses L7/L4 balancing and policy layers.
+HTTP traffic almost always crosses L7/L4 balancers and policy layers before it reaches the service.

 Open chapter